patricoferris/well-typed-p5/README.md

 You can then open `./dist/index.html`.
 This requires internet access to get the P5 library from the CDN (you could replace this with a local copy for offline fun).

-You can run `npm run clean` to tidy everything again afterwards.
+You can run `npm run parcel-clean && npm run clean` to tidy everything again afterwards.